 The oldest illuminated manuscripts are among the oldest manuscripts in existence.
 The illustration of books was functional as well as decorative.
 Illuminated initials and painted miniatures marked the beginnings of important sections in the text and allowed readers to navigate the book.

 Prefatory image cycles prepared the mind of the reader to engage with the text.
-Some illustrations elaborate doctrines, record events or simply tells stories.
+Some illustrations elaborate doctrines, record events, or simply tell stories.
 Even readers’ doodles are intriguing to contemporary scholars.

 Word and image